 Our top-ranked online supply chain management master’s program offers you a seamless, holistic, and flexible virtual learning experience supported by expert faculty.
 You will explore supply chain concepts and functions, such as planning and manufacturing, as well as enablers like technology and international trade.
 More specifically, the MS in Supply Chain Management Online empowers you to:

-- Learn to leverage supply chain management concepts, functions and enablers to deliver real impact to your organization.
+- Leverage supply chain management learning to deliver real impact for your organization.

-- Develop powerful critical thinking skills to synthesize theory and strategy to solve real business problems.
+- Develop powerful critical thinking skills to solve real business problems.

-- Gain an understanding of how supply chain management processes can create value for your organization.
+- Understand how supply chain management processes can create value for your organization.

 What You’ll Learn